rapid-community/RapidOS/README.md

 RapidOS is licensed under the [GNU General Public License v3.0](https://github.com/rapid-community/RapidOS/blob/main/LICENSE).
 By using, distributing, or contributing to this project, you agree to the terms and conditions of this license.

-##b:earth_americas: Join the RapidOS Community Today!
+##:earth_americas: Join the RapidOS Community Today!

 RapidOS is more than just a project.
 It is a vision, a passion, and a community.
 Join us today and unlock a new level of Windows experience with RapidOS! :star2: